Willie Wallace: International career

 In total, Wallace was capped seven times for Scotland and four times for the Scottish Football League XI.
 He was part of the Scotland team that defeated England at Wembley in 1967.

+Style of play

+Throughout his career, Wallace was a prolific goalscorer, possessing a powerful shot with either leg, which led him many times to score from the 25 to 35 yard range.
+Despite not being a tall player, Wallace was also good in the air.
+Wallace was also capable of creating chances for his teammates to score goals themselves and play in different positions.
+In the second leg of the semi-finals against Dukla Prague in the European Cup, Stein tasked Wallace with man-marking its star player, Josef Masopust.

 Career after retirement

 Retiring as a player in June 1977, he joined the coaching staff at Dundee.
 When this role ended he returned to APIA as a coach, eventually settling in Sydney and starting his own sports shop.

 In 2008, Tommy Burns, a former Celtic player and manager, died; Wallace helped organise a tribute match played on 31 May 2009 at Celtic Park, attended by over 35,000 people.
 The Celtic squad of the time defeated the 'Tommy Burns Select' team 11–4.
 In July of the same year, Wallace arranged a friendly match in Australia (where he had lived for the past 30 years) between Celtic and the local professional club Brisbane Roar; Celtic won 3–0.